 - RGBA32, both uncompressed and PNG(zlib) compressed.

-- 8bit, RLE and non-RLE (non-RLE is good for UI, where the RLE encoding adds size when no pixels are skipped).
+- 8bit, RLE and non-RLE (non-RLE is good for UI, where the RLE encoding actually adds size when no pixels are skipped), with an optional local palette.

 - Block-based HW compressed textures, used in modern day games.
 Support will be for DXT1, DXT1A, DXT3 & DXT5.